 We are a medical device company focused on commercializing the Aquadex system for ultrafiltration treatment of patients with fluid overload who have failed diuretic therapy.
 Activities since inception have consisted principally of raising capital, performing research and development and conducting preclinical and clinical studies.
 During 2016, we acquired the Aquadex Business and announced that we were halting all clinical evaluations of our prior technology, the C-Pulse System.
-Since then, our activities have consisted mainly of expanding our sales and marketing capabilities and transferring manufacturing capabilities from Baxter to our facilities in Eden Prairie, Minnesota.
-As of March 31, 2022, we had an accumulated deficit of \$257.4 million and we expect to incur losses for the foreseeable future.
-To date, we have been funded by public and private equity financings and debt.
+Since then, our activities have consisted mainly of expanding our sales and marketing capabilities and developing additional clinical evidence in support of our therapy.
+As of September 30, 2022, we had an accumulated deficit of \$265.6 million, and we expect to incur losses for the foreseeable future.
+To date, we have been funded by public and private equity financing and debt.
 Although we believe that we will be able to successfully fund our operations, there can be no assurance that we will be able to do so or that we will ever operate profitably.